Have you got old and banned agricultural chemicals cluttering up your shed?

 - Keep the load dry and avoid wet weather conditions.

-- Don't eat, drink or smoke when handling chemicals
+- Never eat, drink or smoke when handling chemicals.

-- Keep hazardous substances away from children, food, animal feed, seeds, fertiliser or flammable material such as petrol or oil
+- Keep hazardous substances away from children, animals, food (including animal feed) seeds, fertiliser or flammable material such as petrol or oil.

 - Check if any containers are damaged or leaking.
-Put leaking containers inside another secure container and put a label on the outside describing the contents
+Put leaking containers inside another secure container such as a fishbin (cheaper than trying to clean your car after a spill!) and put a label on the outside describing the contents.

-- For hazardous substances you wish to store, place them in a dry, well-ventilated and securely locked shed or cupboard and keep them off the ground
+- For hazardous substances that you wish to store, place them in a dry, well-ventilated and securely locked shed or cupboard and keep them off the ground.

 - Store chemicals in labelled containers (ideally their original container) with lids tightly closed.
 Most product labels are available for downloading / printing on the internet.

-The New Zealand Agrichemical Education Trust's Code of Practice for the Management of Agrichemicals (NZS8409:1999).
-Copies can be purchased from www.standards.co.nz or your local bookstore.
+The New Zealand Code of Practice for the Management of Agrichemicals (NZS8409) is an essential document for anyone that uses or stores agrichemicals.
+Copies can be purchased from:

-If you want to know more about the Northland Chemical Collection, contact us on 0800 002 004 or email email@example.com
+If you want to know more about the Northland Chemical Collection Programme, contact us on 0800 002 004 or email: email@example.com